 Irish names tend to vary widely in their spelling and overall form.
 The original Gaelic form of the name McMonagle is Mag Congail, which means son of the most valorous one.

 The surname McMonagle was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the McMonagle family
+Early History of the McMonagle family

 This web page shows only a small excerpt of our McMonagle research.
 Another 83 words (6 lines of text) are included under the topic Early McMonagle History in all our PDF Extended History products and printed products wherever possible.

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name McMonagle dating from that time include MacGonigle, MacGonagle, Magonagle, Magonigele and many more.

 Early Notables of the McMonagle family (pre 1700)